Forky from Toy Story 4

 Forky is made out of a plastic spork.
 He was created by Bonnie with some craft sticks, clay, a rubber band, yarn, wiggle eyes, and a red pipe cleaner.
 He comes to life and has an adventure of a lifetime with Woody and the Toy Story cast!

 It didn't take long for Forky to become a household name.
 Kids love him!
 With this tutorial you can make your own toy Forky at home.
-So, grab your supplies and get crafting!
+So, grab your supplies from the Amazon affiliate links below and get crafting!

 Supplies for Forky from Toy Story 4: